-Subj: BOARD REPORT - INV OLUNTARY SEPARATION 1910 dd Mmm yyyy mitted to voluntarily retire from o requests, in lieu of immediate - e permitted to voluntarily retire ieu of immediate involuntary ibits, findings of fact, and/orndation are as follows: r opinions that support this opinion: board s inform t in plain English which exhibs support the recommend hould provide analysis and the convening authority and board formed its recommen lation of the board.
-The explanation that serves to do ther reviewers how and Continued on Administrative B milar document(s) attached to this 9.
-Minority Report: (select one) A minority repor t is attached as enclosure (3).
-A minority repor t is not attached. attached as enclosure (4)), the report, including the summarize by reference (a).
-The board pr Board Report: By separate correlations board president is providing the ed hearing record, for his or her resident will append a memo to the response or failure to respond where the responding to the responding respondent with a copy of this eview and comment as required this report following the review
+Subj: BOARD REPORT - INVO OLUNTARY SEPARATION 1910 The respondent should be permitted the Coast Guard, if he or she so reinvoluntary separation.
+The respondent should not be per from the Coast Guard in lieu separation. • ibits, findings of fact, and/or ondation are as follows: opinions that support this opinions board si inform t in plain English which exhibits support the recommendati hould provide analysis and exhe convening authority and observed formed its recommendati on of the board.
+The planation that serves to the ther reviewers how and Continued on Administrative Boar milar document(s) attached to this re 9.
+Minority Report: (select one)) A minority report t is attached as enclosure (3).
+A minority report is not attached. attached as enclosure (4)), the learning report, including the summarize by reference (a).
+The board pro- Board Report: By separate correspondent president is providing the resident described hearing record, for his or her reviews ident will append a memo to this s response or failure to respond with spondent with a copy of this ew and comment as required report following the review